 The recommended line to pair with this rod is a Rio Technical Trout Line, Rio Gold Line, and the Scientific Anglers Trout line.
 Both the Rio Gold and Rio Technical Trout Line are built with long front tapers that are specially designed for delicacy and precision, matching the rod perfectly

 The heavier weights, 5 & 6, tend to respond better to the Rio Gold, and the lower weights, 3 & 4, to the Rio Technical Trout Line.
 The Gold Line has a shorter taper that matches the power of the 5 & 6 wt perfectly.

 Verdict – Is the Trout LL worth it?

 If you haven’t already guessed that the answer is YES, the Trout LL is worth it from the review, then here it is again.
 Yes, but only if you fish the right kind of water.

 The Trout LL is made for dries and rivers more than anything else.
 If you tend to spend your summers wading around the rivers and spring creeks of Colorado, Wyoming, and Montana, then this is a rod that is going to make those experiences even more enjoyable than they already are.

 The accurate delicacy of these rods combined with their lightweight and efficient energy conversion makes for perfect shots every time that you can repeat all day long without any worries.

-The one thing these rods aren’t quite made for is heavy streamer fishing, even in the higher weights of 5 & 6.
+The one thing these rods aren’t quite made for is heavy or even in the higher weights of 5 & 6.
 Their softness makes larger bugs a challenge to cast and you’ll need a 5 wt or above just to manage large hoppers or nymphing with an indicator, whereas this is possible with a stiffer 4wt like a Sage X.